grabowsp/poplar_branch_indels/analysis_notes/genetic_dist_v_age.md

 # Analysis comparing genetic distance and ages of branches and nodes
+* Note: I developed this for result that were biased by a sample-order bias \
+in a previous version of pbsv; There were too few variable SVs to do \
+this analyis with the updated results

 ## Overview
 ### Goals
 * Model relationship between SVs and age of branches